Ukraine's 224th electoral district

 Ukraine's 224th electoral district is a Verkhovna Rada constituency in the city of Sevastopol.
 Established in its current form in 2012, it contains the southern half of Sevastopol.
 The constituency has 95 polling stations.
 The district is bordered by the 225th electoral district to the north, the 10th electoral district to the north-east, the 7th electoral district to the east, and the Black Sea to the south and west.

+Since 2014, the district has been under Russian control following the annexation of Sevastopol.
+As a result, elections under Ukrainian law have not been held, and the district has remained unrepresented in the Verkhovna Rada of Ukraine since.
+Under Russian legislation, the entire city of Sevastopol constitutes single-member Constituency No. 219 for elections to the State Duma.